 A traditional basement is situated below ground level and has a window or other opening to allow light and fresh air to enter.
 It does not have an area that opens out into the backyard.

 A walkout basement contains the same features as a traditional one but also offers easy access to the outdoor space via French doors, walkout patio doors, or large windows at ground level.
-This means that you’ll have the option to walk out into the backyard via an exterior door.
+This means that you’ll have the option to enter the walk out basement with an exterior entrance.

 2. Pros and Cons of Walkout Basements